 Yes, the Gibson J15 comes with a black hard-shell cover with a Gibson logo on it.
 A Gibson Accessory Kit is also included.
 A Gibson Guitar Care Kit including metal cream, fretboard conditioner, finishing cream, polishing cloths, and a nylon guitar strap is also available.

-We enjoyed how readily we could go from a strong attack with great brightness to a more relaxed, mellow tone with this instrument.
+We enjoyed how readily we could go from a strong attack to great brightness to a more relaxed, mellow tone with this instrument.
 Unfortunately, because it’s now obsolete, you’ll have to buy used if you want a Gibson j15, but if you locate a decent one, it’ll be well worth it.